 Camera profiles apply alternative interpretations of the raw data in an image based upon different genre types or intents.
-The popup menu displays Photo RAW's built-in profiles: ON1 Standard, Landscape, Portrait, Vivid and Neutral.
-If your camera has its own embedded profiles, you will see those profiles in the list as well.
+The pop-up menu displays Photo RAW's built-in profiles: ON1 Standard, Landscape, Portrait, Vivid and Neutral.
+If your camera has its own embedded profiles, you will see those profiles underneath the top section.